silnrsi/wstr/src/content/docs/topics/layout/line-breaking.md

 ---
 title: Line Breaking
 description: Issues in line breaking
-authors: Lorna Priest
+authors: Martin Hosken and Lorna Priest
 sidebar:
     order: 6210
-lastUpdated: 2025-08-15
+lastUpdated: 2025-09-05
 ---

 In typesetting the Latin script, text is [justified][glo-justification] on a line by first seeing how much fits on a line, then checking to see if there is a word break there (for example, a space), next checking to see if a word can be broken (hyphenated) at that point, then adding space between words and finally (although strongly deprecated!) between letters to fill out the line.